 Linnets are typically associated with habitats where gorse grows.
 A few occur on the estate in summer, and a large flock forms in autumn and winter, to feed on various weed seeds.
-A number of goldfinches join the flock, together with a few chaffinches and greenfinches.
-A goldfinch and a greenfinch can be seen in the photo on the right.

 Lesser redpoll

 A patchily-distributed breeding species in Fife, and occurring a little more widely in winter, often with siskins.